Absentee Hotline: 610-351-5900 Extension 28711

 - If your child is to be picked up at dismissal time, please use the side lot, remain in your car.
 We will dismiss students to the car.

 - For safety and security reasons, parents are not permitted to escort any child to the classroom.
 If assistance is needed, someone will be available to direct him/her.
 When bringing in snacks or treats, please drop them in the office and we will make sure they get to the classroom.
-To help, please label all snacks and belongings with your child’s first and last name.
+To help, please label all belongings with your child’s first and last name.

 All students will ride the bus to and from school each day.
 If you need to make alternative arrangements, you must send the request to school so that the teacher is aware of any changes.
 The teacher will share this with the office.
 If you need to call the school office to make changes, please try to call before 3:00 p.m. to ensure the message gets the the classroom teacher.
 Without prior notification, all students will be placed on the bus.